sanithps98/sanithps98/README.md

   - 🎓 &nbsp; Pursuing Computer Science and Engineering.
   - 💼 &nbsp; I’m currently working on Full Stack Development projects.
   - 🌱 &nbsp; Learning more about Backend Architectures and Software Development.
-  - 👣 &nbsp; Just a wandering soul, in need of an exciting new adventure ! 🧭 🌍 🚩

 </div>
 </div>